COVID-19 Reopening: FAQs

 The café will be temporarily closed until further notice, and our bar will be open to facilitate pre-booked food and drink orders only.

-The front row of the stalls is unavailable for purchase to enable a safe 2-metre gap between the stage and audience, ensuring both your safety and that of our performers.
+The front row of the stalls is unavailable for purchase, creating distance between the stage and audience that ensures both your safety and that of our performers.

 The auditorium will be deep cleaned between performances and on an increased basis, with contact surfaces being cleaned regularly using antiviral cleaning products.